/

 Lorikeet's Take

 At Lorikeet, we've learned that AWT is a supply-demand problem at its core.
 Staffing model improvements and contact volume reduction through effective self-service are higher-leverage than incremental process optimizations.
+An AI concierge that resolves issues end-to-end, rather than deflecting them, takes contacts out of the queue entirely, so the wait time you measure only applies to the cases that genuinely need a human.

 The most honest way to measure AWT includes abandoned contacts.
 The gap between answered-only and all-contacts AWT tells you how much your headline metric is flattering you.
 We recommend reporting both.